 A medical professional, biker, guitarist and intriguingly also a plumber, he greeted me warmly.
 My friend had come back to life with his presence and they married.
 He had an horrendous, abusive upbringing which had scarred him in ways only she knew how to soothe.
 Over the next few years, they built a life together.
 He was spiritual, more than religious, as he had witnessed his share of hypocrisy and one thing he couldn’t abide was cruelty, nor fools.
-I understood who he was, and appreciated the twinkle in his eye.
-This past month, he was told that he had three month’s to live, tops.
 He had already endured several agonizing illnesses, and numerous surgeries.
-Trying to keep life and soul together was proving too much with this news, and he knew what lay ahead.
-He made the decision to quietly end his life, alone and without fanfare.
-My darling friend couldn’t be privy to his decision, and so it happened alone.
+Trying to keep life and soul together was proving too much.

 A sandy-haired medico/biker, with an impish grin and wicked humour made the choice to not continue.
-He was in his fifties, and was dying.
-It is a deeply personal choice, and I am sure that he considered all angles and avenues before making it.
-I just don’t understand why people have the right to be with their loved ones and die in a peaceful manner, taken from them in Australia.
-They both deserved better.
-I will think of you, my friend, whenever I open a decent bottle of plonk, hear the engine revving on a motorbike, listen to decent music and look into your beloved’s eyes.
+I will think of you, my friend, whenever I open a decent bottle of plonk, hear the engine revving on a motorbike, listen to proper music and look into your beloved’s eyes.
 Those eyes which once contained an Olympic pool filled with tears, are now twinkling.
 You conjured hope into being, and so it remains.